My Five Careers: A Memoir

 Through Strenuous Exercise of the Mind

-By Joseph L. Taylor, Pic Michel
+By Joseph L. Taylor, Illustrated by Pic Michel

 Taylor suggests many brain-boosting post-retirement activities, and offers insightful comments on the practice of psychiatry, the common denominator in the many different talk therapies, hypnosis, the experience of marching with Danny Kaye in an Ivy League University procession, why he believes that child abuse will not be eradicated in the foreseeable future, and why sports is perhaps the most honorable enterprise in American life.